dharanik28/Project-1/README.md

     10.1.0.4
 ```

-- Run the playbooks and install ELK, Filebeat, and Metricbeat run the following:
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 ```
 cd /etc/ansible